StoryHelper

 The gap

-Behavioral health findings rarely reach the people they're meant to help.
-Papers get cited; behavior doesn't change.
+Behavioral health findings often fail to reach the people they are meant to help.

 The cost

-Ineffective communication isn't neutral — it costs prevention dollars, trial recruitment, and public trust.
+Ineffective communication has real consequences — reducing prevention impact and weakening public trust.

 Our stance